Ario124/simon-game/README.md

 * [Strict Mode] As a user who fails to match the colors in the right order, I will be brought back to level 1.
 * I can win the game by getting through all 20 levels.
 * As a user I am notified when victory has been granted.
+* As a user I can click on the sound icon to mute.
+* As a user I can click on the sound icon to unmute.

 ## Features